code-differently/code-differently-24-q4/lesson_00/dasiaenglish/README.md

 ## Contact me

 I am available from 9am-9pm.
-But the best time will be 9am-12pm
+The best time is before 12pm

 ## Goals for the coming Year